 Radiate Further, Faster

 RF designers of today's 5G and IoT smart devices need specialized simulation and optimization technology to develop small-size, embedded antennas with high gain and single-, multi-, and wideband frequency range.
-NI AWR software helps engineers design, optimize, and integrate antennas/arrays, providing powerful EM technologies to simulate antenna metrics such as gain, return loss, radiation efficiency, and currents, and to visualize 2D/3D far-field antenna patterns.
+AWR software helps engineers design, optimize, and integrate antennas/arrays, providing powerful EM technologies to simulate antenna metrics such as gain, return loss, radiation efficiency, and currents, and to visualize 2D/3D far-field antenna patterns.
 Furthermore, the AntSyn antenna synthesis tool jumpstarts designs by synthesizing physical antennas based upon user-specified performance requirements.

 (Image courtesy of Striiv)

 Create physical designs directly from specification, achieving new levels of performance with innovative solutions.